Table of Contents

 When expressions: x when rule; ... end

 An alternative way to bind local variables by matching a collection of subject terms against corresponding patterns.
-Similar to Aardappel's when construct, but Pure allows more than one definition.
-Note that multiple definitions in a when clause are processed from left to right, so that later definitions may refer to the variables in earlier ones.
-In fact, a when expression with multiple definitions is treated like several nested when expressions, with the first binding being the ``outermost'' one.
+Similar to Aardappel’s when construct.
+A single binding such as x when u = v end is equivalent to case v of u = x end, but the former is often more convenient to write.
+In difference to Aardappel, Pure also allows multiple definitions in a single when clause, which are processed from left to right, so that later definitions may refer to the variables in earlier ones.
+In fact, a when expression with multiple definitions is treated like several nested when expressions, with the first binding being the ‘‘outermost’’ one.

 With expressions: x with rule; ... end